openbridge/nginx/README.md

 ### Verify Your Bot Protection
-Run the following commands one by one from a terminal on another linux machine against your own domain name.
+Run the following commands line by line inside a terminal on another linux machine against your own domain name.

 **Substitute yourdomain.com in the examples below with your REAL domain name:**